 Iowa men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in Iowa.

-What are the grounds for divorce in Iowa?
+What are the legal grounds for divorce in Iowa?

-Iowa is a no-fault divorce state.
-You must only cite that irreconcilable differences exist and there remains no likelihood of it being preserved.
+Iowa recognizes “no-fault” divorce.
+In order to file for a divorce in Iowa, you must only cite that irreconcilable differences exist and there remains no likelihood of it being preserved for the marriage to be dissolved.

-What is a divorce going to cost me?
+What is a divorce in Iowa going to cost me?

 This is completely dependent on each case and the circumstances surrounding the same.
 The costs that could be included, as reported by the Iowa Supreme Court, are: